yrw9281/OpenFeature.DotNet.Lab/README.md

 ## Preparation

 1. **Mac or Linux recommended**

-I prefered use the Mac or Linux to run this demo since flagd has some issues with WSL/Hyper-V in windows system.
+I preferred use the Mac or Linux to run this demo since flagd has some issues with WSL/Hyper-V in windows system.
 Here is the description:

 > use docker:
     _Note - In Windows, use WSL system for both the file location and Docker runtime.
-Mixed file systems don't work and this is a [limitation of Docker](https://github.com/docker/for-win/issues/8479)_
+Mixed file systems don't work and this is a [limitation of Docker (https://github.com/docker/for-win/issues/8479)_

 2. **Docker**

 Make sure you installed docker in your device.

 3. **VSCode recommended**

 To avoid polluting your development environment, you can use a DevContainer configuration in Visual Studio Code (VSCode).

 ## DEMO 01 - Flagd Provide by File

-This demo shows the simpliest case for the integration of OpenFeature and Flagd.
+This demo shows the simplest case for the integration of OpenFeature and flagd.

 1. **Start**:

 ```bash
 docker compose up -d
 #docker compose down
 ```

 2. **Check**

 You can change the `defaultVariant` to `off` in flagd.json and check the result change on http://localhost:5001.

 ## DEMO 02 - Flagd Provide by Api

-This demo shows the Flagd can use API as data source.
+This demo shows the flagd can use API as data source.

 1. **Start**:

 ```bash
 docker compose up -d
 #docker compose down
 ```

 2. **Check**

 You can change the `defaultVariant` to `off` in flagd.json and check the result change on http://localhost:5003.